Azure/batch-shipyard/docs/20-batch-shipyard-usage.md

 These options must be specified after the command and sub-command.
 These are:
 ```
   -y, --yes                       Assume yes for all confirmation prompts
+  --raw                           Output data as returned by the service for
+                                  supported operations as raw json
   --show-config                   Show configuration
   -v, --verbose                   Verbose output
   --configdir TEXT                Configuration directory where all